-During their daily responsibilities, Public Safety personnel will submit a daily report of their sector.
+During the course of their daily responsibilities, Public Safety personnel will submit a daily report of their sector.
 This will include any noted unsafe conditions, mechanical problems and non-functioning lights that will be reported to Physical Plant for corrective action.